a16z/jolt/book/src/how/jolt.md

 To prove satisfaction of the R1CS in (3), Jolt uses [Spartan](https://eprint.iacr.org/2019/550), optimized for the highly-structured nature of the constraint system (e.g., the R1CS constraint matrices are block-diagonal with blocks of size only about 60 x 80).

-## Instruction Collation
+## Details on using Lasso to handle instruction execution

+Lasso requires that each primitive instruction satisfies a decomposability property.
+The property needed is that the input(s) to the instruction can be broken into "chunks" (say, with each chunk consisting of 16 bits), such that one can obtain the answer to the original instruction by evaluating a simple function or functions on each chunk and then "collating" the results together.
+For example, the bitwise-OR of two 32-bit inputs x and y can be computed by breaking each input up into 8-bit chunks, XORing each 8-bit chunk of x with the associated chunk of y, and concatenating the results together.

+In Lasso, we call the task of evaluating a simple function on each chunk "subtable lookups" (the relevant lookup table being the table storing all $2^{16}$ evaluations of the simple function).
+And the "collating" of the results of the subtable lookups into the result of the original lookup (instruction execution on the un-chunked inputs) is handled via an invocation of the sum-check protocol.
+We call this the "primary sumcheck" instance in Lasso.

-The "primary sumcheck" collation when generalized from Lasso -> Jolt looks as follows for a trace of length $m$ and a VM with $f$ unique instructions.
+The "primary sumcheck" collation looks as follows for a trace of length $m$ and a VM with $f$ unique instructions.

 $$
 \sum_{x \in \{0,1\}^{log(m)}} [\widetilde{eq}(r,x) \cdot \sum_{f \in \{0,1\}^{log(F)}} {\widetilde{flags_f}(x) \cdot g_f(\text{terms}_f(x))]}